 I just have to do it, not expect it to be done for me.

 It’s my personal hyperidea system.

 Top / featured image credits: Wikimedia Commons Public Domain image by Lennert B.

-The post "A Personal Hyperidea System" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2015/03/hyperidea-system/) on March 1, 2015.
+The post "A Personal Hyperidea System" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/03/hyperidea-system/) on March 1, 2015.